Skip to main content

 Cloud Architecture Optimization

-Right-Sizing Resources: Optimizing cloud instance selection based on actual usage:
+Right-Sizing Resources: Optimizing cloud instance selection based on actual usage.
+Here's how this worked in practice:

 Geographic Optimization: Choosing data center locations based on carbon intensity: